anquanscan/sec-tools/README.md

 [windows_kernel_resources](https://github.com/sam-b/windows_kernel_resources): Papers, blogposts, tutorials etc for learning about Windows kernel exploitation, internals and (r|b)ootkits
 [timesketch-cli](https://github.com/jaegeral/timesketch-cli): A dedicated repo to interact with the API of Timesketch
 [tracy](https://github.com/nccgroup/tracy): A tool designed to assist with finding all sinks and sources of a web application and display these results in a digestible manner.
 [SubdomainTakeover](https://github.com/mrlew1s/SubdomainTakeover): Small python or powershell script to look for potential subdomain  takeover vulnerabilities via vulnerable Alias.
+[Telegram-subscriber-adder](https://github.com/KDholakiya/Telegram-subscriber-adder): run this script with ur chanal name and u will get subscriber